Rihanna Is The Only Billionaire Allowed To Exist

 Rihanna is officially a billionaire.
-According to Forbes, Rihanna is now worth $1.7 billion USD — making her the richest female musician in the world and the second wealthiest female entertainer on the planet after Oprah Winfrey.
+According to Forbes, Rihanna is now worth $1.7 billion USD (over $2.3 billion AUD) — making her the richest female musician in the world and the second wealthiest female entertainer on the planet after Oprah Winfrey.

 She may top the list of uber-rich singers, but Rihanna’s new financial status doesn’t come as a result of her chart-topping music career.
-Most of Rihanna’s fortune — an estimated $1.4 billion USD of it — comes from the value of Fenty Beauty, of which she splits 50% ownership with the French luxury conglomerate LVMH.
-A significant portion of the rest of that money comes from her 30% ownership stake of her lingerie company Savage x Fenty, with her share being valued at an estimated $270 million USD.
-(Forbes also reports that in February, Savage x Fenty raised $115 million USD in funding at a $1 billion USD valuation).
+Most of Rihanna’s fortune — an estimated $1.9 billion (AUD) of it — comes from the value of Fenty Beauty, of which she splits 50% ownership with the French luxury conglomerate LVMH.
+A significant portion of the rest of that money comes from her 30% ownership stake of her lingerie company Savage x Fenty, with her share being valued at an estimated $365.8 million.
+(Forbes also reports that in February, Savage x Fenty raised $155 million in funding at a $1.35 billion valuation).

 Advertisement